Great Eastern Main Line: Historic 6.25 kV / 25 kV voltage changeover

 The other relays were installed to stop the changeover switch from being activated to low-voltage mode if the line voltage fell under 16.5 kV but greater than 6.9 kV.
 The changeover system was interlocked with the circuit breaker and the action of the APC magnets since any movement of the changeover switch while the circuit breaker was closed and connecting the system to any live current would cause destructive arcing for the internal components.
-Following testing and some in service incidents, modifications were made to the changeover equipment such that a switch to the low-voltage mode could only be made when the line voltage had dropped to below 3 kV and then risen to 4.1 kV, and that the re-closing of the circuit breaker is only made after a two-second wait following the detection of the second APC magnet to ensure a correct reading of the voltage.
+Following testing and some in service incidents, modifications were made to the changeover equipment such that a switch to the low-voltage mode could only be made when the line voltage had dropped to below 3 kV and then risen to 4.1 kV, and that the reclosing of the circuit breaker is only made after a two-second wait following the detection of the second APC magnet to ensure a correct reading of the voltage.

 As well as new EMUs introduced after 1960, the previous class 306 and 307 units originally built for the 1.5 kV DC system underwent conversion to become 6.25/25 kV dual-mode EMUs.
 The conversion of both these classes of train involved significant interventions particularly the relocating of the pantograph to a different carriage and the associated internal layout changes this caused.
 The full 92-unit fleet of class 306s and the 32 units of class 307 fleet underwent alterations at Stratford Works with new equipment provided by Associated Electrical Industries at Manchester.

 Neutral sections are, or course, still required on the modern 25 kV system and APC magnets are still used to automatically trigger the opening of the train's circuit breaker so that an arc is not caused at OLE when the pantograph travels between live and earthed wire.

 Feeding arrangements

 The majority of the GEML network is electrified using the 'classic' feeding arrangement connected to the 132 kV distribution grid all controlled by UK Power Networks.
 In accordance with the Crossrail project, autotransformer feeding was fitted between the new autotransformer feeder station (ATFS) at Pudding Mill Lane and Gidea Park.
 Pudding Mill Lane ATFS also feeds the Crossrail core from that point to the Westbourne Park tunnel portal and towards Abbey Wood.
 This entirely replaced Crowlands classic feeder station (located between Chadwell Heath and Romford) and significantly reduced the load of the Bow Junction classic feeder station.
 The feeder station is connected to the National Grid 400 kV transmission substation also named Pudding Mill Lane.

 The line between Gidea Park and Shenfield is fitted out to be converted to autotransformer feeding in the near future with a sectioning autotransformer station (SATS) already completed at Shenfield in 2018.
-Autotransformer feeding is also due to be extended as far as Beulieu Park as a new ATFS is being constructed just north of the station at the same site as the Springfield classic feeder station.
+Autotransformer feeding is also due to be extended as far as Beaulieu Park, as a new ATFS is being constructed just north of the station at the same site as the Springfield classic feeder station.